Iwo Jima Memorial

 - The flag raising depicted by the memorial and related Pulitzer Prize winning photograph was actually the second one to occur on Mount Suribachi on the morning of February 19, 1945.
 A smaller flag was erected on the summit several hours earlier by Platoon Sergeant Ernest “Boots” Thomas of Tallahassee, Florida, but at 54 by 28 inches, the flag was too small to be seen.

-- One of the studies that de Weldon while preparing the cast for the bronze memorial in Arlington is owned by Manhattan mortgage broker Rodney Hilton Brown.
+- One of the studies that de Weldon did while preparing the cast for the bronze memorial in Arlington is owned by Manhattan mortgage broker Rodney Hilton Brown.
 It is presently in Paris Island, after having been on display since 1995 in a museum maintained aboard the retired aircraft carrier, USS Intrepid (which is docked at Pier 86 on Manhattan’s West Side).

 - Brown obtained his copy directly from de Weldon in exchange for a violin that De Weldon believed to be a Stradivarius, a sword and an undisclosed amount of cash.
-He then had it restored and coated with a bronze-tinged finish.
+Brown then had it restored and coated with a bronze-tinged finish.

 - The other study was carved from limestone and sent to the Marine Corps base in Quantico, Virginia.
 According to Fort Myers sculptor D.J.
 Wilkins, the Quantico replica is so severely damaged as to be beyond repair.